-Just before we move on, sorry, can I ask a question?
-Again, I don't I don't think very many pregnant women.
-How nervous are pregnant women generally about doing exercises like that we talked a little bit in the last show about that exaggerated lordosis that you were getting in your cat position there, which would make me feel a little a little bit vulnerable myself if I if I can imagine being pregnant.
+Just before we move on Zoe, can I ask a question again, I don't treat very many pregnant women.
+How nervous are pregnant women generally about doing exercises like that?
+We talked a little bit in the last show about that exaggerated lordosis that you were getting in your cat position there which would make me feel a little bit vulnerable myself if I can imagine being pregnant.

-In my experience, they're not they want to move they want to be active.
-They want it just feels nice to get their body moving to get them out of sort of a certain you know slumped position, especially if they're seated in an office all day.
-Definitely, shortly after the baby's been born.
-It's really nice because you end up sitting in an egg shape the whole time you didn't eating or bottle feeling.
-So I don't find they really are nervous and there's no risks to be being in those positions at all.
-You're supported either by the floor of your on your hands and knees or by the chair.
-Or you could just do the same movement seated.
-So not that they're for mobility, not nervous at all.
+In my experience, they're not, they want to move, they want to be active.
+They want it to just feel nice to get their body moving, to get them out of sort of a certain slumped position, especially if they're seated in an office all day.
+Definitely, shortly after the baby's been born it's really nice because you end up sitting in an egg shape the whole time if you do breast feeding or bottle feeling, so I don't find they really are nervous and there's no risks to being in those positions at all, you're supported either by the floor if you're on your hands and knees or by the chair or you could just do the same movement seated.
+So for mobility, not nervous at all.

-But what are the what are the NHS resources for pregnant women?
-Are there is there advice around exercise provided by their midwives or their their nurses?
+What are the NHS resources for pregnant women?
+Is there advice around exercise provided by their midwives or their nurses?

-I think it can be depend on where about which which area you're based in mine would not bring useful.
-General guidelines is to make sure you hydrate wear thin layers.
-Don't let your heart All right, go over 140 Don't lift anything heavy over your head.
-Yeah, don't do any really high level intervals.
-It's quite generic really do mental things like Pilates, I think because they know it is gentle.
-It can be adaptive if you're, you know, got a good teacher, adaptive, pregnant women.
+I think it can be, depend on which area you're based in, mine was not very useful.
+General guidelines is to make sure you hydrate, wear thin layers, don't let your heart rate go over 140, don't lift anything heavy over your head.
+Yeah, don't do any really high-level intervals.
+It's quite generic really.
+They do tend to recommend to do things like Pilates, I think because they know it is gentle, it can be adaptive, if you're, you know, got a good teacher, adapted for pregnant women.